 Three of the most common cancers (prostate, bladder and testis) fall within the remit of urologists.

-The overall management of patients with urological cancers is very much a team effort involving urologists, radiologists, oncologists, specialist nurses and other allied professionals forming multi-disciplinary teams (MDTs) to work together in designated cancer centres.
+The overall management of patients with urological cancers is very much a team effort involving urologists, radiologists, oncologists, specialist nurses and other allied professionals forming multi-disciplinary teams (MDTs) that work together in designated cancer centres.

-To see more detailed information about suspected prostate cancer, please click here.
+To see more detailed information about suspected prostate cancer, please click here

-Read more about bladder cancer from the websites Action Bladder Cancer UK and Fight Bladder Cancer.
+Read more about bladder cancer from the websites Action Bladder Cancer UK and Fight Bladder Cancer

-For more detailed information about suspected testicular cancer, please click here.
+For more detailed information about suspected testicular cancer, please click here